 Zhang Ya-Qin, president of Baidu, China’s biggest internet search company, said the rise of the robot meant humans could become “lazy” and even more dependent on machines.

 “As machines become more intelligent and we have more dependency on [them], humans could become less intelligent – and become more lazy because we won’t think as much as we normally do,” he said.
 “That is a concern.”

 For those in places that purport to sincerely value people and their potential, rather than just summarily dismissing displaced workers, consider investing in increased innovation capacity and talent flexibility.
-Relationship development and internal connection building for innovation has always been a hard sell in businesses focused on efficiency, but innovation can be messy and often requires nurturing.
+Relationship development and internal connection building for innovation have always been a hard sell in businesses focused on efficiency, but innovation can be messy and often requires nurturing.
 Having people work those vectors could be a great investment.
 Innovation is also famously sparse when it comes to breakthrough ideas.
-If business were to free up more time, increase the value of intellectual curiosity and foster active and meaningful internal dialog about science, business models and other external factors, they would likely find an increased ability to not only innovate, but to adapt to change.
+If businesses were to free up more time, increase the value of intellectual curiosity and foster active and meaningful internal dialog about science, business models, and other external factors, they would likely find an increased ability to not only innovate but to adapt to change.